MakeSchool-Tutorials/SA-2015-Games-Additional-Resources/P8-In-App-Purchase/content.md

 ![](./sandbox_dialog.png)

 You will get the appropriate responses back from Apple so you can verify the purchases work without being charged.
-Now that you have created the IAP, implemented the transaction and tested the process it's time to finish up the app and ship it to the App Store
+Now that you have created the IAP, implemented the transaction and tested the process it's time to finish up the app and ship it to the App Store.

 #Summary

+Apple provides the StoreKit framework to let customers buy products while inside a running app.
+It is a multi-step process to perform the IAP: register the purchase in iTunes Connect, use the *SKProductsRequest* class to lookup the product, then initiate the transaction with the *SKPaymentQueue*.
+To test the IAP while in development, a sandbox tester account is required.
+This kind of account can be created in iTunes Connect.
+If you choose to have non-consumable purchases, you **must** provide a way for customers to restore purchases.  **Apple will not approve an app that does not provide this**.
+Now you have the tools needed to further monetize your app.
+Happy coding!